 60% is rice.
 The dehydrated stew is just flavouring, and you don’t need all that much.
 So if you want flavour, pack it into your original recipe.
 Curry, spices, etc.

-When cooking, throw the pre-portioned rice and dehydrated contents of a Ziplock bag into a pot, bring to the boil, and keep it bubbling for three minutes.
-Then turn off the heat and pop on the lid for 10 minutes to allow the food to keep cooking, while saving fuel.
+When cooking, throw the pre-portioned rice and dehydrated contents of a Ziplock bag into a pot, bring it to a boil, and keep it bubbling for a minute to let the heat get right through.
+Then turn off the heat and pop on the lid for ten minutes to allow the food to keep cooking while saving fuel.

 It may not be perfect, but this method has little preparation time at the end of an energetic day.
 Most of the preparation has been done in bulk before leaving home.